eslaamehab/GUC-Staff-Portal/ReadMe.md

-Technologies used :-
+TECHNOLOGIES USED :-

 Nodejs -> for building the backend's different routes.

 MongoDB/Mongoose -> for building the database models.

 Bcrypt -> for any hashing related logic.

 JsonWebToken -> for implementing the appropriate authentication/authorization functionalities.
 Tokens have to be sent in the request headers, under “auth-token” field.

 Reactjs -> for building the frontend and UI.

 For all routes -> proper data validation, authentication and authorization is done.

 ----------------------------
 ----------------------------

-Documentation & prerequisites :-
+DOCUMENTATION & PREREQUISITES :-

 File to run the server --> index.js